-In their brief encounter, Laurie mocked Amy for pursuing a rich guy named Fred Vaughn for marriage and Amy expressed her disapproval of Laurie wasting his grandfather’s riches and not making anything valuable of himself.
+In their brief encounter, Laurie mocked Amy for pursuing a rich man named Fred Vaughn for marriage.
+Amy expressed her disapproval of Laurie wasting his grandfather’s riches and not making anything valuable of himself.

-During her stay in NYC, Jo met a German professor named Friedrich Bhaer.
-As a trusted friend, Jo showed some of her work to Friedrich.
-However his direct and critical feedback made Jo furious, so she snatched all her writings and stomped out of his sight… On the same day, Jo received a letter from home informing about her sister Beth’s sickness.
-Jo left for home immediately without telling anything to Friedrich.
+While staying in NYC, Jo met a German professor named Friedrich Bhaer.
+Jo showed some of her work to Friedrich as a trusted friend.
+However, his direct and critical feedback made Jo furious.
+She snatched all her writings and stomped out of his sight.

-We are taken back to these girls’ childhood memories- how Jo met Laurie in a party, both of them trying to avoid to social interactions.
-Jo and Laurie vibed pretty effortlessly and became good friends.
-The mother of the girls, affectionately called Marmee, was a kind woman.
-Despite their own financial struggle, she appealed to her daughters to give away their entire breakfast to a very poor neighbor (Mrs. Hummel and her starving children).
-After getting back home, the girls were pleasantly surprised to find a table full of delectable meals sent by their affluent neighbor Mr. Laurence (Laurie’s grandfather).
-The father was fighting in American Civil War.
-Joe used to read to aunt March in the hope that one day she would be pleased with her and ask her to come to Europe…
+We’re taken back to the childhood memories of these girls.
+Jo met Laurie at a party where they both tried to avoid social interactions.
+They vibed effortlessly and became good friends.
+The mother of the girls, affectionately called Marmee, was kind despite their financial struggles.
+She asked her daughters to give away their entire breakfast to a very poor neighbor (Mrs. Hummel and her starving children).
+Upon returning home, the girls were pleasantly surprised by a table full of delectable meals sent by their affluent neighbor Mr. Laurence (Laurie’s grandfather).
+The father was fighting in the American Civil War, so Jo read to Aunt March hoping she would be pleased with her enough for an invitation to Europe.

-Laurie’s tutor, John started taking interest in Meg.
-One night when Jo and Meg went out with Laurie and John to a local theater, Amy got really upset with Jo for not including her.
-Revengeful Amy burnt Jo’s writings.
-The 2 sisters got into a huge fight after Jo came back home.
-Later, Jo went to a frozen lake with Laurie for ice-skating.
-Amy followed them to make amends with Jo- while Jo and Laurie were joking around, Amy fell into the water through a crack.
-Jo and Laurie saved Amy and the sisters reconciled with each other.
+Laurie’s tutor, John, became interested in Meg.
+One night, Jo and Meg went to a local theater with Laurie and John.
+Amy was upset that she wasn’t included and burned Jo’s writings out of revenge.
+The sisters had a huge fight when Jo returned home.
+Later, Jo went ice-skating on a frozen lake with Laurie while Amy followed them to make amends with Jo.
+While they were joking around, Amy fell into the water through a crack but Jo and Laurie saved her.
+The sisters reconciled after the incident.

 The girls remember a Christmas, when their father came home after long time, Beth was still fighting with her fever.

-Grown up Amy was in love with Laurie.
-However her aunt made it very clear that she needed to get married to a rich guy to save her family from misery.
-Meg already married a poor teacher and was struggling to make both ends meet.
-Jo was still far from being an established writer.
-Amongst all these, Laurie dropped the ‘I like you, don’t get married to Fred Vaughn’ bomb on Amy… Few days later Fred Vaughn proposed to Amy and she rejected.
+Grown-up Amy was in love with Laurie, but her aunt made it clear that she needed to marry a wealthy man to save her family from misery.
+Meg had already married a poor teacher and struggled to make ends meet, while Jo was still establishing herself as a writer.
+Amidst all this, Laurie dropped the bombshell that he liked Amy and didn’t want her to marry Fred Vaughn.
+A few days later, Fred proposed to Amy and she rejected him.

-I am torn between the 2 Lauries- played by Christian Bale and Timothée Chalamet.
-While I can’t choose the best Laurie, given the cast of the 2019 film, Chalamet is undoubtedly an excellent choice.
-His chemistry with both Jo and Amy was gift to the audience.
+The movie is wholesome.
+It made me laugh, cry, and feel alive and content.
+Saoirse did a great job as Jo.
+The only thing I can’t figure out is how to correctly pronounce the name of the Irish actor – luckily this is just a blog, not a podcast!
+I’m torn between Christian Bale and Timothée Chalamet for who played Laurie better.
+While I can’t choose the best Laurie, given the cast of the 2019 film, Chalamet was an excellent choice.
+His chemistry with both Jo and Amy was a gift to the audience.

-Amy March played by Florence Pugh was my favorite version of Amy for sure.
-From the little Amy standing in front of Laurie’s house, crying with swollen hands to the rather matured Amy- who refuses to be second to Jo in everything or thinks ‘marriage is an economic proposition for women’ or finally helps Jo to realize her love for Friedrich- Florence portrayed all of these moments with perfection.
+Amy March, played by Florence Pugh, was definitely my favorite version of Amy.
+She portrayed all the different moments in Amy’s life perfectly – from the little girl standing in front of Laurie’s house crying with swollen hands to the more mature Amy who refused to be second to Jo in everything and believed that “marriage is an economic proposition for women.”
+Finally, she helped Jo realize her love for Friedrich.

-The movie’s storyline constantly jumping between past and present was a little confusing to me… that’s the only complaint I have.
+The movie’s storyline constantly jumps between past and present, which was a little confusing.
+However, that is my only complaint.

-Fun fact: The writer Louisa Alcott of the original novel, who wrote herself as Jo, wanted the story finishing with Jo remaining single and unmarried.
+Fun fact about Little Women: The writer Louisa Alcott of the original novel, who wrote herself as Jo, wanted the story finishing with Jo remaining single and unmarried.
 However to get the novel published she had to add the extra chapter, “under the umbrella” -a story line for Jo getting together with Friedrich.
 In contrast to the story ending- Alcott remained single in real life.

-As a reader or movie audience, do you feel the reunion between Friedrich and Jo was crucial for the ending?
-Would love to know what you guys think. 🙂
+As a reader or movie audience, do you think Friedrich and Jo’s reunion was important for the ending?
+I’d love to hear your thoughts. 🙂